 How do I apply for a licence?

 We need at least 30 working days notice between the date we receive a complete set of the documentation required and the date you wish to start work.
-This gives us time to carry out the necessary checks to ensure the dates requested are suitable.
+This gives us time to carry out the necessary documentation checks and to ensure the dates requested are available.

-If you require a temporary road closure, we require that you submit the relevant closure application eight weeks in advance and reference this on your application.
+If you require a temporary road closure to carry out either of the above type of works, we require that you submit the relevant closure application at least twelve weeks in advance of the date of your planned works and reference this on your application.
 We will not be able to process your request without this.

 How much does the licence cost?